 “Will he sacrifice his personal ethics to take a game-changing opportunity?”

 “Will he outsmart his rival colleague, who’s asking suspicious questions about his (nonexistent) previous employer?”

-3 dramatic question examples from literature
+3 examples of dramatic questions from literature

 1. Romeo and Juliet, by Shakespeare

-Ah, the classic lovers-to-cautionary-tales story that launched a thousand literary tragedies.
+Ah, the classic lovers-to-cautionary-tales that launched a thousand literary tragedies.
 The dramatic question of Romeo and Juliet is, “Will the young lovers overcome their families’ rivalry and live happily ever after?”